 The editors seek to bring to readers publications that will advance an understanding of health, illness, and healing in a broad historical context.
 The series promotes work that elucidates the history of public health and health policy, the history of clinical and investigative medicine, and the history of the biomedical sciences and their application to practice, as well as works that deepen our historical appreciation of the cultural and social significance of medicine and disease.

 To submit an appropriate project for consideration, please fill out the University of Rochester Press proposal form, available here, and return it to the series editor, Chris Crenner, with a copy to editorial director Sonia Kane.
+Please make sure to include the following when you return the form:

 - A brief but detailed synopsis of the work, outlining its original contribution to the existing literature